RAHB-REALTORS-Association/chat2gpt/README.md

 - **Help On-Demand:** Have questions on how to use Chat²GPT?
 Just type in the `/help` command.
 The bot fetches content directly from the `docs/usage.md` file, ensuring users get accurate, up-to-date information.

 Remember, Chat²GPT is flexible, suitable for deployment on Google Cloud, FaaS (Function as a Service), or PaaS (Platform as a Service) environments, ensuring it's a perfect fit for all your Google Chat endeavors.

+### ⌨️ Commands

+Use the following commands for Chat²GPT:

+- `/reset`: Reinitialize your session.
+- `/image <prompt>`: Generate an image using OpenAI's DALL·E 2 API.
+- `/tts <voice> <prompt>`: Get a voice response with ElevenLabs' TTS API.
+- `/voices`: View available voices for TTS.
+- `/help`: Access accurate, up-to-date information from the docs.

 ## 🛡️ Privacy